ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/import_automation.md

 {: .note }
 > For this to work correctly, two conditions need to be met:
 > - *PiWeb Auto Importer* must be installed locally.
 The executable is expected to be found in <span class="nowrap">`%ProgramFiles%\Zeiss\PiWeb\AutoImporter.exe`</span>.
-If the *PiWeb Auto Importer* executable is in another path, you need to update the path specified in `launchSettings.json` accordingly.
+If the *PiWeb Auto Importer* executable is in another path, you can update the path specified in `launchSettings.json` accordingly.
 > - *PiWeb Auto Importer* must be in development mode.
 See [Development mode]({% link docs/setup/piweb_auto_importer.md %}#development-mode) for details on how to activate development mode.

 After *PiWeb Auto Importer* has started, the *Simple Generator* plug-in should be available in the plug-in management view opened via <span class="nowrap">`File > Plug-ins...`</span> and there should be no error messages.

 ![Plug-in management view](../../assets/images/writing_a_plugin/import_automation/plugin_view_simplegenerator.png "Plug-in management view")

 When the plug-in is loaded and shows no errors, the new import automation is available as import source in import plans.
-We can now run the generator by creating a new import plan (or reusing an existing one) and select the `Simple Measurement Generator` import Source.
+We can now run the generator by creating a new import plan (or reusing an existing one) and then selecting the <span class="nowrap">`Simple Measurement Generator`</span> import Source.

 ![Auto Importer import plan](../../assets/images/writing_a_plugin/import_automation/import_plan_settings.png "Auto Importer import plan")